-Lotto is South Africa's first national lottery game and was introduced on Thursday 2nd March 2000.
+Lotto was introduced as South Africa’s first national lottery game on Thursday 2nd March 2000.
 The game was publicly unveiled by President Thabo Mbeki at the Yeye Butchery in Langa, just outside Cape Town, and the first draw was held on Saturday 11th March 2000.
 Initially the lottery consisted of just one Saturday draw but, due to the popularity of the game, a Wednesday draw was added in October 2001.

-To play Lotto, players must choose six numbers from a pool of 49 and pay R5.00 per ticket.
-Prizes range from a fixed R50 for matching three main numbers up to the jackpot for matching all six main numbers drawn.
-A Bonus Ball is selected at random after the six main numbers and boosts prizes for those who match it with three, four or five main numbers.
-Lotto draws take place at 21.00 SAST on Wednesdays and Saturdays.
+To play Lotto, players must choose six numbers from a pool of 52 and pay R5.00 per ticket.
+A Bonus Ball is selected at random after the six main numbers and boosts prizes for those who match it with two, three, four or five main numbers.
+Prizes range from a fixed R20 for matching two main numbers plus the Bonus Ball up to the jackpot for matching all six main numbers drawn.
+Lotto draws take place at 20.56 SAST on Wednesdays and Saturdays.

-Lotto has a total of seven winning prize tiers:
+Lotto has a total of eight winning prize tiers:

 The South African Lotto jackpot starts at approximately R1 million and, if no player is able to match all six numbers to win the jackpot, the top prize rolls over to the next draw.
 There is no jackpot cap in place, which means that prizes can grow to substantial amounts.

-The largest jackpot seen to date was R58.3 million for the draw on Wednesday 24th April 2013 and was shared between two ticket holders.
-The biggest jackpot won by a single ticket holder was in the draw on 8th March 2006 and totalled R34.2 million.
+The largest jackpot seen to date was R110 million for the draw on Saturday 27th January 2018 and was shared between four ticket holders.
+The biggest jackpot won by a single ticket holder was in the draw on 4th November 2017 and totalled R50.7 million.

 Players have 365 days to claim their prize, with 50 percent of any unclaimed prizes allocated to the National Lottery Distribution Trust Fund for the support of good causes across South Africa.